aayushmehta01/Fake-News-Prediction/README.md

 1. Provide the news article text via the user interface or input prompt.
 2. The system processes the text and outputs whether the article is "Real" or "Fake."

+## Run in Google Colab
+To run the project in Google Colab, simply upload the notebook, install dependencies, and start running the cells.

 ## Credits

 - Dataset: [GeeksforGeeks](https://www.geeksforgeeks.org/)
 - Tutorials and References:  Python documentation.

+-